WELCOME TO TOM STARK’S WEBSITE

 FORMULA OF AGREEMENT (with the Evangelical Lutheran Church in America,

-the General Synod of 2000 challenging the proposed relationship with the
+to the General Synod of 2000 challenging the proposed relationship with

 overture to the General Synod of l992 from the South Grand Rapids